Ryan-Sadeghi-Javid/planetedge/README.md

 # PlanetEdge

 A QUIC-ready, programmable edge reverse proxy (Rust) with a control plane and plugin runtime.
-This is a **starter repo** you can push today and iterate to "large-scale" over a few weeks.

 ## Quick demo (HTTP/1.1 path)
 - Proxies incoming requests to an origin (set `ORIGIN_URL`).